nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **A**: Yes, task with duplicate names are accepted.

 **Q**: I accidentally created two exact same tasks, how do I remove just one of them? <br>
 **A**: You can do so by typing undo if the creation of one of the tasks was the previous command, or list all the tasks and delete one of them.
-The other task will remain in the to-do list.
+The other task will remain in KIT.

 **Q**: Can I manually edit the storage file? <br>
 **A**: Yes, it is a xml file.
 It is called KIT.xml .
 It can be found in the folder data by default.
 Be careful in making changes to it if you are unfamiliar with XML, the program might not start properly if the file’s format is invalid.